Fruit Flies

 Where do fruit flies come from so suddenly?

-Fruit flies often enter on produce as eggs or larvae, or fly in through screens attracted to ripening fruit odors.
-Their 8-10 day lifecycle means a few flies become hundreds within two weeks.
+Fruit flies usually ride in on produce as eggs or larvae, or slip through window screens drawn to the smell of ripening fruit.
+Their 8 to 10 day lifecycle means a handful of flies turn into hundreds in about two weeks.

 Do fruit fly traps really work?